tederickson/centura-contact/README.md

     * The version 2 controller and service are similar to version 1.
 Bug fixes are confined to the different versions.
 Easier to maintain than a bunch of if(version 1){} else if(version 2) control flow statements.
     * Easier to delete obsolete code.
 Once version x is no longer supported, remove the digest, service, controller and tests.

+# Documentation
+Swagger provides the API documentation.
+Run the application and point a browser at http://localhost:8080/swagger-ui.html

+Please note that version does not have any Swagger annotations.
+Version 2 provides more human friendly documentation.

 # Test

 ## Version 1